simeononsecurity/simeononsecurity.ch/content/articles/machine-learning-vs-deep-learning-understanding-the-difference/index.en.md

 description: "Discover the distinctions between machine learning and deep learning, two powerful branches of AI with unique characteristics and applications."
 tags: ["machine learning", "deep learning", "artificial intelligence", "AI", "data science", "algorithm", "neural networks", "feature engineering", "unstructured data", "decision trees", "logistic regression", "labeled data", "unlabeled data", "computational resources", "fraud detection", "recommendation systems", "predictive maintenance", "image recognition", "natural language processing", "drug discovery", "business applications", "algorithm complexity", "data representation", "government regulations", "computer vision", "facial recognition", "chatbots", "language translation", "training models", "predictive analytics"]
 cover: "/img/cover/A_cartoon_illustration_showcasing_a_machine_learning.png"
-coverAlt: "A cartoon illustration showcasing a machine learning algorithm and a deep learning neural network engaged in a friendly competition."
+coverAlt: "A cartoon illustration showing a machine learning algorithm and a deep learning neural network engaged in a friendly competition."
 coverCaption: ""
 ---

 **Machine Learning vs. Deep Learning: Understanding the Differences**

-Machine learning and deep learning are two terms that are often used interchangeably, but they are not the same thing.
+Machine learning and deep learning are two terms that are often used interchangeably, but they aren't the same thing.
 While both are subfields of artificial intelligence (AI) and involve training algorithms to make predictions or decisions, there are significant differences between the two.
 In this article, we will explore the distinctions between machine learning and deep learning, highlighting their unique characteristics and applications.

 {{< youtube id="q6kJ71tEYqM" >}}